MDAnalysis/solvation-analysis/joss_paper/paper.md

 to calculate coordination numbers, radial distribution functions, solute dissociation, cluster speciation, etc. In principle, these analyses are highly similar across a diversity of systems.
 In practice, many specialized bespoke tools have sprung up to address the same underlying problem.
-Enter Solvation Analysis, an easy-to-use Python package with an interactive interface for computing a wide variety of solvation properties.
+Enter `SolvationAnalysis`, an easy-to-use Python package with an interactive interface for computing a wide variety of solvation properties.
 Building on MDAnalysis and pandas [@Michaud-Agrawal:2014] [@Gowers:2016] [@pandas:2020], it efficiently processes output from a wide variety of Molecular Dynamics applications.

-SolvationAnalysis was designed to free researchers from laboriously implementing common calculations.
+`SolvationAnalysis` was designed to free researchers from laboriously implementing common calculations.
 In addition to routine properties like coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [@numpy:2020] [@scipy:2020]